ccswbs/UoGd7-Training/wysiwyg-editor.md

 ### Third Row
 * **Text Sizing Dropdown Menu**: Allows the user to place the selected text into headings.
 This should not be used for font sizing and should only be used to mark correct headings as headings.
+* **Image Styles Dropdown Menu**: Allows images to be aligned left, centred, or aligned right.
 * **Full Screen Text Editor**: When selected, the Drupal Text Editor will expand and take up the entire screen.
 Select again to close.
 * **Show Blocks (Vertical and Horizontal Lines)**: Allows the user to see the different code blocks within the Drupal Text Editor.